Kuberwastaken/backdooms/readme.md

 ## 🚀 Project Overview

-**The Backdooms** is a compressed, self-extracting HTML game inspired by DOOM 1993 and The Backrooms that can be launched and played in a web browser directly from a QR code.
+**The Backdooms** is a compressed, self-extracting and infinitely generating HTML game inspired by DOOM 1993 and The Backrooms that can be launched and played in a web browser directly from a QR code.

 This project was a week-long study I performed designed to push the limits of QR code storage and compression, to demonstrate an innovative method of hosting lightweight web applications entirely within a QR code.